Strikevld/ArduinoSerialComm/README.md

 # ArduinoSerialComm
-Arduino &lt;-> PC Serial port communication library This library presents its own exchange protocol.
+Arduino &lt;-> PC Serial port communication library.d This library presents its own exchange protocol.
 It also tracks connection life.
 (The response part is presented on Qt)